JokyBR/hello-word/README.md

 Hi people!

-My Name is Joás, I'm brasilian and I'm studing here for future things....like lerging how to program again hehe And you? what is your purpuse here?
+My Name is Joás, I'm brasilian and I'm studing here for future things....like learging how to program again hehe And you?
+What is your purpose here?